rhogotargaryen/rhogotargaryen.github.io/_posts/2019-01-06-fetch_http_then_confusion_like_async_functioins_better.markdown

 	}
 }

-In the asynchronous example we abstract all the functionality of our fetch, then, and catch functinality into a singular named asynchronous functioon.
-This function will "read" very similiar to regular functions and I belive really helps encapsulate larger more complex fetching capabilities.
+In the asynchronous example we abstract all the functionality of our fetch, then, and catch functinality into a singular named asynchronous function.
+This function will "read" very similiar to regular functions and I beleive really helps encapsulate larger more complex fetching capabilities.

 A real example where using asynchronous funcitionality over abstracted .then statements is when I was asked by a friend to help returning and displaying tablized data from a server.
-The data we were requesting was EXTREMELY large in size, thousands if not ten of thousands of objects and their nested objects were being requested and a singular HTTP request would not handle so much data -- we did try using compression but im not even technical enough to find out why it wouldnt work -- so we used instead a paginated request / response format and it worked well.
-My friend was handlng the back end but basically would handle requests to pages so instead of requesting /items we would request first to /items/1 and handle a response of the first 1000 or so items and then requests made to /items/2 would be the next 1000 or so responses and so on until there wasnt any more items left in the data base.  so with the backend succesfully handling requests with this logic I used the following code to handle retriving all items in a singular function (credit to stack overflow for the base functionality and starting me on the path of async functions):
+The data we were requesting was EXTREMELY large in size, thousands if not ten of thousands of objects and their nested objects were being requested and a singular HTTP request would not handle so much data -- we did try using compression but werent technical enough to find out why it wouldnt work -- so we used instead a paginated request / response format and it worked well.
+My friend was handlng the back end but basically would paginate the date (breaking it into smaller, manageable chunks, and able to be requested individually), so instead of requesting /items we would request first to /items/1 and handle a response of the first 1000 or so items and then requests made to /items/2 would be the next 1000 or so responses and so on until there wasnt any more items left in the data base.
+With the backend succesfully handling requests with this logic I used the following code to handle retriving all items in a singular function (credit to stack overflow for the base functionality and starting me on the path of async functions):

     getStuff = async () => {